Proto-Renaissance 101: From Guilds to Giotto

 The 1950s and 1960s were a golden era for the color field movement, but the experiment reverberated across the globe, and its influence continues.
 In the UK, artists like Robyn Denny, John Hoyland, and Richard Smith continued the pure abstraction movement with their own color-saturated, large-scale canvases.
 Now, international artists from across the globe continue to explore abstract color today.

 As stated at the beginning, color field painting is for everyone.
 But seeing them in a book or on a postcard is not the same as being in the same space as one of these immense works.
-Now that galleries are re-opening, get yourself in front of a color field painting and immerse yourself.
+When you get a chance, get yourself in front of a color field painting and immerse yourself.
 We promise you, it will be a truly mind-blowing experience!

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!